This article describes Canvas visibility settings, which govern who may view your course site, and explains the virtual shopping period.

 - Click Settings in the course navigation menu (left side on web, or center-top on mobile).

 - On the Settings > Course Details tab, look for the Visibility drop-down menu:

-- Institution visibility will allow any logged-in PennKey holder who has the link to your course site to view the content, without interacting or seeing any listed students.
+- Institution visibility allows any logged-in PennKey holder who has the link to your course site to view the content, but they cannot interact with or even see students.

-- Public visibility will allow anyone with the link to your course site to view the content, but they cannot interact with or even see students.
+- Public visibility allows anyone with the link to your course site to view the content, but they cannot interact with or even see students.
 Public users cannot submit assignments, nor can they take quizzes or access unpublished materials in Files.

-- To save your change, click the Update Course Details button:
+- To save your change, click Update Course Details.

-During a Canvas Virtual Shopping Period at Penn, students considering adding an undergraduate or full-time MBA course in the current semester will be able to access Institution-visible courses for that semester using PennInTouch, via a link available on the course listing.
+During a Canvas Virtual Shopping Period, students considering an undergraduate or full-time MBA course in the current semester may access Institution-visible courses for that semester using PennInTouch, via a link available on the course listing.

 After the end of a Virtual Shopping Period, any Institution visibility settings will be automatically changed back to Course (the default).
-In case you'd like to arrange to keep Institution visibility longer, feel free to request that.
+You may request to keep Institution visibility after the period is over.